About

 First Cloud Migration Lead

-Led Army's first on-premise to AWS classified cloud migration end-to-end.
+Led Army's first end-to-end migration from on-premises to AWS classified cloud.

 USAF ABMS